Sid009hey/Sid009hey/README.md

 - 👋 Hi, I’m @Sid009hey
 - 👀 I’m interested in discord bots written in python and just python in general i really love web development too
 - 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on python discord bots
+- 💞️ I’m looking to collaborate on HTML and Vanilla CSS UI Design..
 - 📫 How to reach me im a very active discord user so u can just dm me  at Spec#6833 or email me at sidharthprasad009@gmail.com

 <!---